joakimk/devbox-tools/README.md

 We've found this very useful at [auctionet](http://dev.auctionet.com/).
 We reduced about 5 VMs down to one.
 Switching between projects is now much more conventient.

+### Semver

+Having a stable development environment is just as important as having one with all the latest tools.
+This tool follows [semver](http://semver.org/) so you can know if a release breaks any of the APIs or merely just adds new features.

 ### Setting up your devbox repo

 Get [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/), then follow the instructions below.